andrasbabos/learning_aws/general/02 - iam.md

-export AWS_ACCOUNT_ID="used aws account ID without dash characters" export AWS_USER="name of the user who will be the developer" export GIT_REPO_ROOT="the path to the root of the git repository in the file system" export $PROJECT_NAME="name of the actual project eg. dvdstore"
+export AWS_ACCOUNT_ID="used aws account ID without dash characters" export AWS_USER="name of the user who will be the developer" export GIT_REPO_ROOT="the path to the root of the git repository in the file system" export PROJECT_NAME="name of the actual project eg. dvdstore"
 ```

 create policy